Rafalgabin/PortfolioProjects/README.md

 HR Analytics helps us with interpreting organizational data.
 It finds out the people-related trends in the data and helps the HR Department take the appropriate steps to keep the organization running smoothly and profitably.
 Attrition is a corporate setup is one of the complex challenges that the people managers and the HRs personnel have to deal with.

+Dataset was firstly analyzed with Python then additionally cleaned with MySQL and visualized with PowerBi.
+The purpose of this is to train and test my data cleaning and visualization skills.